Rulox/react-atomic-structure/README.md

 Basic Structure for React app following Atomic Design.

 This base project allows you to have a basic React App folder structure following the principles of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
-It contain some basic components that you can use.
+It contains some basic components that you can use.
 All the components are not (or minimally) stylized.
 The main objective of this project is to have a basic structure, that is the reason we are not doing complex styles and/or adding many libs.

 Also, each component is a JSX file and a .scss file that is associated to the component.
 This means, all the